gjvc/sbedecoder/README.md

 `MDPMessageFactory()` and then create a `SBEParser()` which can then iterate over the messages in a packet like this:

-    from sbedecoder import MDPSchema
+    from tinysbe import MDPSchema
-    from sbedecoder import MDPMessageFactory
+    from tinysbe import MDPMessageFactory
-    from sbedecoder import SBEParser
+    from tinysbe import SBEParser

     schema = SBESchema()
     schema.parse('path/to/schema.xml')